LMFinish/Lily-Injector/README.md

 Lily Injector is a command-line based tool designed for easy injection of AR codes into a DOL GameCube executable.
 It provides information on the target location of given codes as well as disassembly of instructions applied by them.
 To use it, open a command prompt in its directory, and make sure your DOL to be modified + the codes.txt file containing your AR codes, without newlines/spaces, are inside as well.

-You can use the -s argument to preview the operations performed by the program without modifying the DOL file, like as such:
-C:\Users\Windows\Documents\Tools\Lily_Injector.exe -s
+To **inject** codes, run injection.bat or open the tool in a command prompt of your choice.
+To **preview** injection of codes, run preview_inject.bat or use the -s parameter in a command prompt & make sure codes.txt contains Action Replay code lines.
+To **disassemble** PowerPC Gekko bytecode, run disasm.bat or use the -d parameter in a command prompt & make sure codes.txt contains only PowerPC Gekko bytecode.
+When in disassembly mode, specify the entry point.

-The disassembler support roughly 150+ Gekko instructions/mnemonics (WIP).
-Not all instructions are recognized yet, but for the most part, a good portion of ASM is readable.
+The disassembler supports roughly 160+ Gekko instructions/mnemonics (WIP).
+Not all instructions are recognized yet, but for the most part, a good portion of ASM is readable, including an array of Paired Singles (GC/Wii exclusive) instructions.

 Currently Supported types: 04 (32-bit write), 02 (16-bit write), 01 (byte write)